Tax-exempt savings plans are another way to save on behalf of a child, without paying tax on the money they receive.

 Only the person who opened the TESP can pay in

-Because you’re the only person who can pay money into the TESP, that cash gift will come specifically from you and you won’t need to share the credit!
+Because you’re the only person who can pay money into the TESP, that gift will come specifically from you and you won’t need to share the credit!

 With junior ISAs, anyone can pay in so the final amount will likely have come from several different people.